Alex Irvine

-Alexander Christian Irvine (born March 22, 1969) is an American fantasy and sci-fi author.
+Alexander Christian Irvine (born March 22, 1969) is an American fantasy and science fiction author.

-Biography

-Irvine was born on March 22, 1969.
-Irvine first gained attention with his Locus Award-winning 2002 novel A Scattering of Jades (which also won the Crawford Award in 2003) and the stories that would form the 2003 collection Unintended Consequences.
-He has also published the Grail Quest novel One King, One Soldier (2004), and the World War II-era historical fantasy The Narrows (2005).
-He released a collection of thirteen short stories called Pictures from an Expedition in 2006.
-Buyout, a novel set in 2041, was published by Random House in 2009.

-In addition to his original works, Irvine has published Have Robot, Will Travel (2004), a novel set in Isaac Asimov's positronic robot milieu; and Batman: Inferno (2006), about the DC Comics superhero.
-His novel The Ultimates: Against All Enemies, about the Marvel Comics superhero team was published by Pocket Books in September 2007.
-He also wrote the Vertigo Encyclopedia.
-As well as writing about comics he has written a number of comic book series, including one featuring Daimon Hellstrom for the Marvel Comics imprint MAX, Daredevil Noir, and "Iron Man: The Rapture."

-He has worked on Alternate Reality Games including The Beast and I Love Bees and is the writer of the Facebook game Marvel: Avengers Alliance.
+Education and early life

 Irvine has a B.A. from the University of Michigan (1991), an M.A. from the University of Maine (1996), and a Ph.D. from the University of Denver (2003).
 From 2005-11, he was an assistant professor of English at the University of Maine.

-He also worked for a time as a reporter at the Portland Phoenix.
+He worked for a time as a reporter at The Phoenix.

+Career

+Irvine has worked on alternate reality games including The Beast (2001) and I Love Bees, and is the writer of the Facebook game Marvel Avengers Alliance (2012).

+He first gained notability with his Locus Award–winning 2002 novel A Scattering of Jades (which also won the Crawford Award in 2003) and the stories that would form the 2003 collection Unintended Consequences.
+He has also published The Grail Quest novel One King, One Soldier (2004), and the World War II-era historical fantasy The Narrows (2005).
+He released a collection of thirteen short stories called Pictures from an Expedition in 2006.

+He wrote The Vertigo Encyclopedia.
+As well as writing about comics, he has written a number of comic book series, including one featuring Daimon Hellstrom for the Marvel Comics imprint Max, Daredevil Noir, and Iron Man: The Rapture.

+Personal life

 He is married with twins, a boy and girl, and two younger children.
-He was until recently a professor at the University of Southern Maine.

-Irvine appeared on Jeopardy! in 2015, winning one day to win $26,000.
+Irvine appeared on Jeopardy! in 2015.
+He was a one day champion, winning $26,000.